Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 07:57

 In boards system.
-Go Google it, Look it up.
+Go Google it, look it up.
 It's in your history textbook somewhere.
-Anyway, we're building this, this game, and, you know, it was Windows programming.
+Anyway, we're building this, this game, and it was Windows programming.
 And so I was helping build this, and when I took a couple of CS classes, I realized that I knew more about programming than the people who were graduating with the CS degree because I was doing it for fun.
-And they were doing just the assignments they needed to do to get the degree and then, you know, would graduate.
+And they were doing just the assignments they needed to do to get the degree and then would graduate.
 And that was a really interesting revelation to me.
-The other thing, as I said this, the roommate and I were looking for jobs, and he saw a position that was looking for a Windows developer to work on medical billing software, you know, for doctors, you know, rates and so forth.
+The other thing, as I said this, the roommate and I were looking for jobs, and he saw a position that was looking for a Windows developer to work on medical billing software for doctors rates and so forth.

 Ted Neward 08:43

-And, you know, he's like, Oh dude, you should apply for this.
+And he's like, Oh dude, you should apply for this.
 I'm like, Come on man, they're looking for professional programmers.
-He's like, Come on, what could, what have to lose and I am like I don't know, And then guys, and, and Steve, Omar, you'll, you'll know what I'm talking about when I say this.
+He's like, Come on, what could, what have to lose and I am like I don't know.
+And then guys, and Steve, Omar, you'll, you'll know what I'm talking about when I say this.
 The heinous thing that he did next, he double dog dared me to interview.
-Now, now, now, Kadi, I don't know if this is true amongst, you know, college age women, but amongst college age men, a double dog dare is, I mean, this, this is, this is threatening everything that you hold dear.
-I mean, this is, this is, you know, your manhood is at stake in so many ways.
+Now, now, now, Kadi, I don't know if this is true among, college age women, but among college age men, a double dog dare is, I mean, this, this is, this is threatening everything that you hold dear.
+I mean, this is your manhood, which is at stake in so many ways.
 And so I interviewed and out of like 40 applicants, I was one of like three finalists, which just blew me away.
-It absolutely stunned me that I was being, you know, seriously considered for this position.
+It absolutely stunned me that I was being seriously considered for this position.

 Ted Neward 09:42

 I ended up not getting it because I'm not a professional developer.
-And they, you know, they, they could spot that fairly quickly.
-But the fact that I got that far on just what I had self-taught, you know, over the last couple of years in c++ and whatnot, and again, just as a contextual note back then, c++ was the hot thing.
-I mean, it was, you know, 93', it w- yeah, it was the sexy thing.
-And you know, very much like Java in 96, very much like, you know, C# in 2002, 2003.
-You know, the fact that I knew anything about it was, was kinda intriguing to folks.
-And it really sort of brought home the idea that yeah, at that time, if you could write code, people wanted to hire you, period, full stop, regardless of what your background was in.
+And they could spot that fairly quickly.
+But the fact that I got that far on just what I had self-taught over the last couple of years in C++ and whatnot, and again, just as a contextual note back then, C++ was the hot thing.
+I mean, it was 93', it w- yeah, it was the sexy thing.
+And very much like Java in 96, very much like C# in 2002, 2003.
+The fact that I knew anything about it was intriguing to folks.
+And it really sort of brought home the idea that yeah, if you could write code, people wanted to hire you, period, full stop, regardless of what your background was in.

 Ted Neward 10:33

 And that really was what set me on this entirely different arc.
-Because prior to that, you know, I was seriously contemplating a degree, or I'm sorry, a career in like either the intelligence space, you know, working for the CIA or the DIA as an analyst or the Ambassadorial corp.
-I mean, you know, think about that listing audience, Ted Neward, you know, sitting there sipping mai thais with the Prime Minister of Australia.
+Because prior to that I was seriously contemplating a degree, or I'm sorry, a career in like either the intelligence space working for the CIA or the DIA as an analyst or the Ambassadorial corp.
+I mean think about that listing audience, Ted Neward sitting there sipping mai thais with the Prime Minister of Australia.
 We'd have been at war in like two weeks.
-You, you think I'd be any better than Boris?
+You, do you think I'd be any better than Boris?
 Come on, man, give me your vote.
 We'll get to that later.

 Omar Torrres 11:12